Berg0162/simcline/FTMS Enabled/README.md

 # How to make it work?<br>
 The requirements in this phase are simple:
 + running Zwift app or alike,
-+ working Feather nRF52840 board and
++ working Feather nRF52840/ESP32-V2 development board and
 + a FTMS enabled Trainer.<br>

 # Testing is Knowing!<br>